 Furthermore, while most investors got killed last year as the market crumbled, some universities didn’t lose a dime.
 And that’s after they were up fifty percent in 2021.

-So today, I’ll reveal their investment secret — and explain how you can start using it in 2023.
+So today, I’ll reveal their investment secret — and explain how you can start using it right now.